ricardo85x/OpenPandoraBox/README.md

 You can generate a gamelist.xml for each platform with  a external tool like skraper.

+### If you have a emulationstation installation like batocera/recalbox somewhere, just copy the base ROM folder somewhere on pandora box, install the retroarch cores and you are done.

 ## Motivation.
 The default pandora box 3d frontend is good, but I can't configure games property.